ashwin5638/flaskaBackAuth/README.md

-# SelfieAuth: A Next.js Liveness & Authentication App
+# SelfieAuth:  Authentication App

-This is a Next.js application that demonstrates a complete user authentication flow using a mobile number, OTP verification via WhatsApp, and an on-device liveness check with a selfie upload.
+This  application demonstrates a complete user authentication flow using a mobile number, OTP verification via WhatsApp, and an on-device liveness check with a selfie upload.

 ## Features